Wilson Barbosa Martins

-Wilson Barbosa Martins (21 June 1917 – 13 February 2018) was a Brazilian centenarian, lawyer and politician affiliated with the Brazilian Democratic Movement (MDB).
-For Mato Grosso do Sul, he was governor of Mato Grosso do Sul for two terms, senator and federal deputy for two terms, as well as mayor of the future capital Campo Grande.
+Wilson Barbosa Martins (21 June 1917 – 13 February 2018) was a Brazilian centenarian, lawyer and politician served as governor of Mato Grosso do Sul for two terms, senator and federal deputy for two terms, as well as mayor of the future capital Campo Grande.

 Son of Henrique Martins and Adelaide Barbosa Martins, he was born at Fazenda São Pedro, an area that today corresponds to the municipality of Sidrolândia and at the time was a rural area of Campo Grande.
 At the age of 9, Wilson followed the family's move to the city of Entre Rios, now known as Rio Brilhante.

 The first studies began with his father and then in private schools in the city.
 In 1929, the family returned to Campo Grande so that Wilson and his brother Ênio could continue their studies.
 At that time, the young man had his first contact with his future father-in-law Vespasiano Barbosa Martins.